 By Kathy Carey, MAT

 The general perception today seems to be that children are at greater risk, facing more threats from the outside world than children of decades ago.
-Parents at all socio-economic levels voice concerns about dangers children face daily: kidnapping, injuries, competition for placement in pro- grams, schools, and activities considered necessary for admission to college.
+Parents at all socioeconomic levels voice concerns about dangers children face daily: kidnapping, injuries, competition for placement in pro-grams, schools, and activities considered necessary for college admission.

 No doubt, there are risks involved in

 growing up.
-And some risks do differ from those faced by children in the 1950s and 60s, eras glorified as times when children led idyllic, safe existences in well-kept, middle- class neighborhoods.
+Some risks do differ from those faced by children in the 1950s and 60s, eras glorified as times when children led idyllic, safe existences in well-kept, middle-class neighborhoods.
 These are misperceptions, however: Families in poverty, families where both parents work long hours, families cursed with alcoholism and/or drug addiction, and families dealing with divorce, abandonment, or domestic violence are not new but rather ongoing reflections of the human condition that affect all children, ours and theirs, and the social realm in which we all live.

 As parents and grandparents, we can